 A Personal Perspective

-The purpose of applying essential oils to the spine is to stimulate the immune system, eliminate toxins and bring the body into balance.
+The purpose of applying essential oils to the spine is to stimulate the immune system, faciliate eliminating toxins and bring the body into balance.
 We personally don't espouse the Raindrop Technique® entirely as taught by Gary Young or others but have simplified what we've learned from their teachings for our personal use.
 We vary the oils used depending on what we are addressing and the person receiving the massage.

 Because a gentle back massage using essential oils may stimulate detoxification, it is important for the one receiving the application to drink plenty of pure/filtered water before and after a session.
-Our suggestion is to drink at least ½ your body weight in ounces of pure water daily, and perhaps more before and for a few days after receiving an essential oil massage of this nature.
+Our suggestion is to drink at least ½ your body weight in ounces of filtered water daily, and perhaps more before and for a few days after receiving an essential oil massage of this nature.
 This is a beneficial habit whether doing massage or not.

 Our version of this Gentle Massage